 Travel nursing is a rewarding career path that comes with some pretty great benefits.
-One of the most exciting aspects of being a traveling nurse is the ability to travel around the country to new places while working in a career you love.
-To make traveling as convenient as possible, travel nurse staffing agencies offer excellent housing benefits for all of their nurses on the road.
+One of the most exciting aspects of being a traveler is the ability to travel around the country while working in a career you love.
+To make traveling as convenient as possible, staffing agencies offer excellent housing benefits for their travelers.
 If you’re considering becoming a traveling nurse, here’s all you need to know about housing.

 Common Housing Benefits for Travel Nurses

-Many staffing agencies provide some form of housing benefits to make life easier for their traveling nurses who are moving to a new city on a temporary basis.
-Those benefits will vary from one agency to the next, so it’s important to do some research about what type of benefit you can expect to receive.
-Housing can either be offered completely covered, partially covered, or a nurse could be offered a housing stipend to cover the costs.
+Many staffing agencies provide some housing benefits for their traveling nurses who are moving to a new city on a temporary basis.
+Those benefits will vary from one agency to the next.
+Be sure to do some research about what type of benefit you can expect to receive.
+Housing can either be offered completely covered, partially covered, or a nurse could be offered a stipend to cover the costs.